ga-curriculum/seb-pre-work-the-command-line-interface/README.md

 <img src="./assets/cd-documents-ls.png" alt="CD into Documents and LS" style="width:800px;"/>

-We can check the GUI and confirm this is the same:
+You can also check this in your computer’s GUI to confirm that it matches what you see in the terminal:

 <img src="./assets/finder-documents.png" alt="Gui of Documents Folder" style="width:800px;"/>